All Episodes

 Like, I know that right now there's like this chocolate bar or whatever.

-You know that one chip challenge thing, too?
+You know, that one chip challenge thing, too.

-There's one chip for charity kind of thing.
+Like him and the one chip for charity kind of thing.

-I was just thinking we could just eat it.
+I was just thinking we could just.

 jordan holmes